India's Reliance, Apollo Global plan joint bid for Walgreens' Boots business | Business

 Indian conglomerate Reliance Industries Ltd and U.S. buyout firm Apollo Global Management are planning a joint bid for UK high street pharmacy chain Boots, a spokesperson for Apollo confirmed on Wednesday.

-The Financial Times first reported on the joint bid, which the newspaper said would see Boots expand its presence into India, Southeast Asia and the Middle East. (https://on.ft.com/3vPItzo) Both Reliance and Apollo would own stakes in Boots under the plan, although it is not clear whether the stakes would be of the same size, according to the FT report.
+The Financial Times, which first reported on the joint bid citing people familiar with the matter, said the deal would see Boots expand its presence into India, Southeast Asia and the Middle East. (https://on.ft.com/3vPItzo) Both Reliance and Apollo would own stakes in Boots under the plan, although it is not clear whether the stakes would be of the same size, according to the FT report.

-The Boots business spans across 2,200 stores in the United Kingdom, including pharmacies, health and beauty stores.
+The owners of UK supermarket group Asda - brothers Mohsin and Zuber Issa and private equity group TDR Capital - have also made an initial bid for Boots, which is valued at between 5 billion pounds and 6 billion pounds ($6.27 billion and $7.52 billion), the report said.
+The 173-year-old Boots business spans across 2,200 stores in the United Kingdom, including pharmacies, health and beauty stores.

+Reliance, owned by the country's second-wealthiest man Mukesh Ambani, is India's largest listed company by market value and operates businesses as diverse as oil and gas to retail chains and telecom networks.
+Reliance, which has been on an acquisition spree over the last few years, bought iconic UK businesses including toy store Hamleys in 2019 and country club Stoke Park last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)